Current Research Projects

 The link between gender norms, democratic values and higher education: Exploring survey data from three states in India

 This project explores the linkages between gender norms, higher education, and democratic values.
 More specifically, it asks whether people with higher levels of education demonstrate stronger democratic norms and if this relationship is gendered.
 The case in focus is India, a country which in recent years has witnessed significant democratic backsliding – a trend that also impacts higher education as it involves infringements on academic autonomy.
 The analysis is based on survey data collected in the three states Assam, Chhattisgarh and Kerala (400 respondents per state; in total 1200).
 The analysis will unpack the concept of democratic norms to three sub-themes: political interest, political tolerance, and respect for peaceful democratic engagement.
-When exploring whether the relationship between education level and democratic norms is gendered, the project will analyze both if the link is different between men and women, and whether they differ depending on the respondents’ views on gender equality.
+When exploring whether the relationship between education level and democratic norms is gendered, the project will analyse both if the link is different between men and women, and whether they differ depending on the respondents’ views on gender equality.

 Erika Forsberg, Department of Peace and Conflict Research